 Market in Cebu.

-But even for a food lover, the sobering reality is that hobby-shopping at the market and taking foodie pictures is different than the reality of living in the poverty of the market.
+But even for a food lover, the reality is that hobby-shopping at the market and taking foodie pictures is different than the reality of living in the poverty of the market.
 And that’s what struck me most: literally how many people live in this downtown market.
 I saw as many people sleeping on boards, or tables, or the street, as I did people awake and selling things.

 I don’t want to get too intense here, but I can’t not think about this: that people all over the world live without things that people in wealthier nations consider necessities.
 Beds.
 Cars.
 Refrigerators.